US STOCKS-Worst day in 10 months as Wall Street reacts to 'Brexit'

 The relatively less severe weekly decline points to an unraveling of trades put in place after polls last weekend showed increasing momentum for the "Remain" camp in the British referendum.

-The pound had breached $1.50 versus the U.S. dollar but later tumbled to near $1.32, its lowest level since 1985.
 Traders were closely following moves in currencies, calling them the contagion mechanism between markets.
+The pound tumbled to near $1.32, its lowest level since 1985, before bouncing back to a loss of 8 percent at $1.3678.

+The decline came on fears the Britons' decision to leave the EU could hurt investment and usher in many months of both political and economic uncertainty.

-Volume in U.S. exchanges hit 15.2 billion as the trade-heavy reconstitution of the Russell indexes crossed at the market close.
-It was the highest volume since August 2011 and compares with the daily average of 6.8 billion over the last 20 trading sessions.
+Volume in U.S. exchanges hit 15.3 billion as the trade-heavy reconstitution of the Russell indexes crossed at the market close.
+It was the highest volume since August 2011 according to Bats Global Markets and compares with the daily average of 6.8 billion over the last 20 trading sessions.

 Declining issues outnumbered advancing ones on the NYSE by a 5.47-to-1 ratio, and on the Nasdaq, a 5.20-to-1 ratio favored decliners.